Mr Cruel: Crimes

 On 22 August 1987 in Lower Plenty, a man wearing a balaclava broke into a family home at 4:00 am, armed with a knife and a handgun.
 He tied the hands and feet of both parents, and locked them in a wardrobe.
 He then tied the son to a bed, and raped the 11-year-old daughter.
 He had cut the phone lines.

-On 27 December 1988 in Ringwood, he broke into a family home via the back door at about 5:20 am, wearing a balaclava and armed with a handgun.
+On 27 December 1988 in Ringwood, he broke into a family home through the back door at about 5:20 am, wearing a balaclava and armed with a handgun.
 He bound and gagged the parents, and demanded money.
 He then grabbed their 10-year-old daughter, put tape over her eyes and a ball gag in her mouth, and abducted her.
 She was released eighteen hours later on the grounds of Bayswater High School.

 On 3 July 1990 in Canterbury, he broke into a family home at 11:30 pm, armed with a knife and a gun, and wearing a balaclava.
 He tied and gagged 13-year-old Nicola Lynas, placed tape over her eyes, disabled the phones, and searched for money.
 He then drove her to another house and molested her for fifty hours before releasing her at a power sub-station in the suburb of Kew.